henderiw/techdocs/docs/k8s/kpt.md

 ## why

 impertative:
-- easier to use an dadopt
+- easier to use and adopt
 - difficult to use and scale -> lack of reusibility & automation

 IaaC: (terraform/helm)